Sharing is caring!

-In the middle of the night I awoke with discomfort, and at 3:30 am I determined that I was feeling pressure waves.
-I rested in bed and began listening to Birthing Day Affirmations with some excitement (as I was only at 38w4d and wasn’t expecting this so soon).
+In the middle of the night I awoke with discomfort, and at 3:30 am I determined that I was feeling pressure waves (Hypnobabies word for contractions).
+I rested in bed and began listening to my Birthing Day Affirmations track with some excitement (as I was only at 38w 4d and wasn’t expecting this so soon).
 At 4 am I got up, showered, packed for the birth center, then rested in bed some more, letting my husband rest up.
 I woke him at 6 am and told him that birthing time had begun, but to go ahead and continue to rest.
 At this point I thought that perhaps I would rest some more, then get up and make cupcakes as a birthing day project, but at 6:15 my water broke and pressure waves got stronger, so my husband called our doula and midwives.
 Things were already progressing much faster than with our first child.

-I got into a warm bath and listened to Easy First Stage as my husband made breakfast for our now-awake toddler and made arrangements for a friend to watch him.
+I got into a warm bath and listened to my Easy First Stage hypnosis track (Hypnobabies main birthing day track) as my husband made breakfast for our now-awake toddler and made arrangements for a friend to watch him.
 My 2.5-year-old toddler wandered in and out of the bathroom, bringing me a banana and granola and rubbing my arm during pressure waves (he was a great help!)
-I was relaxed between waves, able to talk to my son and read the affirmations we had taped to the wall (although I did tell my husband to move the one that said “Birth is Easy and Natural” away, as calling it “easy” seemed like a bit of a joke at the time!)
+I was relaxed between waves, able to talk to my son and read the affirmations we had taped to the wall.

 My doula arrived around 7:45 am, and she was a great help and soothing presence as she offered suggestions, helped me into different positions on the toilet and birthing ball, and provided counter pressure on my back and legs.
 After one intense wave I threw up, but I was focused and dealing well with each wave.
-Exhaling using “horse lips” did wonders to help me relax my face and therefore the rest of my body, and provided a focal activity during my pressure waves (I used this throughout the entire birthing time).
+Exhaling using “horse lips” did wonders to help me relax my face and therefore the rest of my body, and provided a focal activity during my pressure waves.

 In the birthing tub, I squatted and held onto handles.
-After a couple of more waves I could tell that they were turning into pushing waves and asked for the Pushing Baby Out track to be played.
-During each of the first few pushing waves I would breathe for a breath or two, then do some active pushing at the end of the second breath, which just felt right for me.
+After a couple of more waves, I could tell that they were turning into pushing waves and asked for the Pushing Baby Out track (Special Hypnobabies track just for comfortable pushing) to be played.
+During each of the first few pushing waves, I would breathe for a breath or two, then do some active pushing at the end of the second breath, which just felt right for me.
 I could sense more fullness and the lowering of the baby’s head.
 After a few waves, the active pushing got more powerful and seemed to be almost out of my control, like it was my body’s choice and not my brain’s.

 My son was sitting on the edge of the tub and was able to watch the pushing phase and the birth of his baby sister, which was amazing to me.
 In the end, I felt like I was in control of this birth in a way that I didn’t with my first birth.
 I felt changed by the experience, and overall thrilled with this birth and of course with my beautiful baby girl.